 Academica Dade, LLC, an educational service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting, financial reporting, and virtual education services.
 The agreement calls for a fee on a per student basis.

-The agreement is with Mater Academy, Inc., through June 30, 2028, and unless terminated by the board will have an option to renew for an additional five year period.
-During the year ended June 30, 2024, the School incurred \$9,500 in fees related to this agreement.
+The agreement is with Mater Academy, Inc. through June 30, 2028, and unless terminated by the board and unless terminated by the board will have the option to renew for an additional five-year period.
+During the year ended June 30, 2024, the School incurred \$228,475 in fees related to this agreement.

-Note 6 - Transactions With Other Divisions of Mater Academy, Inc.
+Note 6 - Transactions with other divisions of Mater Academy, Inc.

-For 2024, the School's facility was shared with Mater Academy East Charter School.
-Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment and usage of facilities and staff to these schools.
-In addition, Mater Academy East Charter School held the student activities internal fund of the School.
+During the year ended June 30, 2024, the School's facility was shared with Mater Academy Bay and Mater Academy Bay High School (charter schools under Mater Academy, Inc.).
+Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment, usage of facilities, and staff to these schools and other schools operated by Mater Academy, Inc.